 – Foodies and fans of Top Chef.
 Top recommendation is Girl & the Goat and sister restaurant Little Goat (Executive Chef is “Top Chef” winner Stephanie Izard).

 Another great thing about visiting Chicago in the winter is Chicago Restaurant Week, where participating restaurants offer special prix fixe menus.
 This is a great opportunity to dine at some of Chicago’s best restaurants while saving on dining costs.
-Chicago Restaurant Week is held every winter (dates this year are January 27 – February 9, 2017).
+Chicago Restaurant Week is held every winter (dates in 2020 are January 24 – February 9, 2020).

 These are some of the best things to do in Chicago during winter.
 If you end up loving Chicago (most people do), you can always return in warmer weather for Chicago tourist attractions you can enjoy year round.